2007–08 Commonwealth Bank Series

 The 2007–08 edition of the Commonwealth Bank Series was a One Day International cricket tournament held in Australia.
 The Commonwealth Bank Series is an annual event involving the national teams of Australia, India and Sri Lanka.
 India won the event with a 2–0 sweep of the hosts in the final series.

-The first two matches were shaping up for excellent contests after their first innings.
-However heavy rain in Brisbane, caused by a cyclone in the Pacific Ocean, saw the first two matches of the series abandoned.
-Australia was first to win a match in the series after a Sri Lankan collapse in game 3.
+The first two matches of the series were shaping up for excellent contests after their first innings.
+However heavy rain in Brisbane, caused by a cyclone in the Pacific Ocean, saw both of those matches abandoned.
+Australia was the first to win a match in the series after a Sri Lankan collapse in game 3.

 Australia was the best team during the regular matches, taking 4 wins with bonus points.
 However India defeated Australia 2–0 in the best of 3 final series to win the tournament.
 This was the second time in a row that Australia lost their home tri-nations' series.
 In the previous year they had lost to England.
 Fast bowler Nathan Bracken was the leading wicket taker in the tournament with 21 wickets and was named Player of the Series.
 Australian wicketkeeper Adam Gilchrist and left-arm spinner Brad Hogg retired from One Day International after the second final.